Skip to content

 • Schema-variant industries and dispatch-only ones live in different places in the codebase — and the second category turned out to matter.
 Banks, insurers, and REITs each carry their own discriminated union per statement (kind = "bank", "insurer", "reit") plus a per-industry XBRL concept map, because the line items they tag are structurally different (no "operating margin" on a bank's P&L; a REIT's balance sheet is dominated by real-estate-at-cost less accumulated depreciation; an insurer's largest line is policy reserves).
 Energy E&P, by contrast, reports on standard us-gaap — revenue, op income, capex, and D&A all map to the industrial schema — so the variant lives entirely in dcf.py's dispatch and a slider-relabel on the frontend, with no schema split on the wire.
 The original universe was 10 industrial / tech tickers; all four additional industries landed without a parallel codebase, and each shipped in roughly the same effort because the variant always landed in the right place — schema variant when the data shape differed, dcf.py dispatch when only the valuation math did.

 • Three of the original ten tickers needed Track B or derivation to compose; the four variant tickers all extracted cleanly through Track A alone.
 XBRL tagging consistency turned out to be worse than the universe size suggests — even among hand-picked clean-reporting filers, ~30% have at least one required line item that's untagged or under a non-canonical concept.
 JPM, PRU, PLD, and EOG all extracted cleanly via XBRL because their per-industry tags (post-CECL bank tags, life-insurer reserve tags, REIT real-estate tags, and the E&P-specific oil-and-gas-property and depletion tags) are well-standardized within their own taxonomy.
 The two-track-plus-derivation architecture earns its keep on industrials; the per-industry XBRL maps are why the variant filers compose without needing Claude at all.
+When the curated grid later grew to 18 with AMZN, META, F, and WMT, Walmart joined the Track-B list — it uses a non-canonical XBRL concept for D&A that Track A's alternates don't catch, and Track B finds it in the filing's cash-flow text every run.
+Adding curated tickers is incremental work, not architectural work.

 Closing observation